JREast543/appointment-planner/README.md

 # Project

-This project uses functional React Components to create an app that will mange contracts and appointments on seperate pages.
-One page is to view and add new contracts to a list while not allowing duplication.
-One the appoinments page it is the same except adding a time and date to be added, while allowing it to grap the contract list, and has a set regrex for the phone number to follow.
+This project uses functional React Components to create an app.
+This app creates two pages called contracts and appointments, that has a form to fill out.
+Once the form is filled and entered it should then appear under contracts or appointments depending on the page filled, when entered the form should clear and you can add another etc.

+# To start

+To run this you need a code editor (etc. Visual Code) and in the terminal run npm install and npm start.
+This opens a http://localHost:3000 where it is displayed.